 If testing is the catalyst needed to ignite your opportunities — or course-correct impending issues — what are the foundational pillars that support actionable insights?
-Testing needs to be consistent, reliable, and scalable.
+Optimal retail experimentation needs to be consistent, reliable, and scalable.
 It’s that simple — or difficult depending on the tools you use.

 What consistent means and why it matters